Ageing Well in NSW: Seniors Strategy 2021–2031

 - NSW Seniors Festival Expo – an opportunity to showcase some of the services available to seniors to support a better quality of life

 - NSW Seniors Festival Grants – a program providing $200,000 in seed funding to organisations and councils to run events and activities that advocate for positive ageing while contributing to their local communities.
 Find out more about the grants program.

 We are also supporting the delivery of other strategy projects through partnerships with not-for-profit and private sector organisations.

 In 2020, we delivered a one-off grant program, Combatting Social Isolation for Seniors during COVID-19, that provided funding to organisations to create programs that fostered social inclusion for seniors.

 The Modified Sports program offers low impact sports to help older people lead healthy, active and happy lives.

 These modified sports give older people the opportunity to participate in lower-impact versions of these activities tailored for different ability levels.

 Set up your own modified sport

-The NSW Government has produced a Toolkit which can be used to support other sporting codes to adapt their sports for seniors.
-The Modified Sports Program evaluation demonstrates the effectiveness of the program.
+The NSW Government has produced a Toolkit that can be used to support other sporting codes to adapt their sports for seniors.
+The Modified Sports program evaluation demonstrates the effectiveness of the program.